 The system of Yoga is one of the six fundamental religions of India.
 Patanjali Maharshi is the propounder of this system.
-There are many evidences which support that Yoga exists even before Patanjali Maharshi.
+There are many evidences supporting the fact that Yoga existed even before Patanjali Maharshi.
 But we can think of him as the person who standardized this system.
 There are different opinions on the time period when he was alive.
-We will keep that aside for the present and focus on the meaning of the word Yoga.
+We will put that aside for the present and focus on the meaning of the word Yoga.
 Its meaning is - to join.
-The process to join Jivatma with Paramatma is the fundamental meaning of the word Yoga.
+The process of joining Jivatma with Paramatma is the fundamental meaning of the word Yoga.
 This can be done in various ways, so we have many systems.
 Traditionally there are four systems – Hatha, Raja, Mantra and Laya Yogas.
 In addition to these, there are Karma, Bhakti, and Jnana Yogas too.
 Lord Buddha attained knowledge (Jnana) through Yoga, so many people consider Yoga as the fundamental concept of Buddhism.
 It is called Yogachara system.
 Patanjali Maharshi’s usage of terms like Asmita in his Yoga Sutras proves that he borrowed heavily from Buddhism, in addition to many older concepts of Yoga system proper to India.

 The eight steps of Yoga are

-Yama means the five vows - Non Violence, Truth, Non Stealing, Continence, and Non Acceptance.
+Yama means the five vows - Non Violence, Truth, Non Stealing, Continence and Non Acceptance.
 Niyama means Purity, Happiness, Penance, Study of Scriptures, and Surrender to the Lord.
-This is how Patanjali Maharshi defined and emphasized each and every step clearly.
+This is how Patanjali Maharshi defined and clearly emphasized each and every step.
 For example, he defined asana as sthira sukhamāsanam.
 Pranayama means gaining control of the vital energy in the body.
-Pratyahaara means internalizing the outgoing senses and mind.
+Pratyahara means internalizing the outgoing senses and mind.
 Dharana means to concentrate the mind on one single point for a long period of time.
 Dhyana means to have undivided concentration of mind like the continuous flow of oil and lastly there are two types of Samadhi, one with seed thoughts known as Savikalpa Samadhi, and the one without seed thoughts Nirvikalpa Samadhi.
 Nirvikalpa Samadhi is the final destination of Yoga.
 This is achieved as the result of sincere sadhana over many years.
 It takes many births to achieve this exalted state.
 Swami Vivekananda attained this state at the age of twenty three years.
-The credit of standardizing the different steps in the system of Yoga and giving it a definite shape goes to Patanjali Maharshi.
+The credit for standardizing the various steps in the system of Yoga and giving it a definite shape goes to Patanjali Maharshi.